VictorHachard/naturopath-tfe-api/README.md

 ## What I Learned

 - Java advanced
-- Building an API with Spring
+- Building an API with Spring Boot
 - Swagger
+- PostgreSQL

 ## Authors & Contributors